mediaburst/clockwork-python/README.md

 ## Install

-Get the library from github.
+Clone the library from github.
+Currently there is no package that you can get from a package manager such as pip.

-The library was designed for python 2.x.
+## Requirements

+Python 2.6+
+[lxml][4]

 ## Usage